backloop/remember/README.md

 ```

 #### Assumptions
-1. Onsite firewall and router are owned by the admin configuring this service.
+1. Onsite firewall and router are owned by the admin configuring this daemon.
 2. Onsite firewall can be configured to support incoming SSH connections to onsite machine.
 3. Offsite firewall and router are owned by someone else and cannot be configured.
 4. Offsite firewall supports outgoing SSH connections from offsite machine.
 This holds true for most default configurations of consumer firewall/router devices.